 The U.S. Centers for Disease Control and Prevention (CDC) has issued updated guidance for community- and faith-based organizations (CFBOs).
 The guidance is intended for administrators and leaders of congregations and places of worship, voluntary social service agencies and other nonprofit organizations, and community organizations.
 It answers frequently asked questions for CFBOs; provides updated information on how to plan, prepare and respond to COVID-19; offers a checklist for CFBO leaders, and more.

-Executive Order 63 will require face coverings in indoor public settings starting tomorrow, May 29, and until further notice.
+Executive Order 63 requires face coverings in indoor public settings until further notice.
 This includes stores, governmental facilities, and public transportation.
 There will be exceptions for children under age 10; people with health conditions that do not allow them to wear face coverings; eating or drinking; and exercising.
 Violation of the order will be a Class 1 misdemeanor.
 For questions about the order, call the Virginia Department of Health at 877.ASK.VDH3.
 Watch a video to learn how to make and use cloth face coverings correctly.
 Remember that cloth face coverings do not protect the wearer; they protect other people from the wearer.
 They are not substitutes for staying home as much as possible and maintaining physical distance in public.

 Grieving the loss of a loved one, along with the fear and anxiety about the COVID-19 pandemic, can be overwhelming.
 It may be difficult for people to make decisions about how to safely grieve and honor their loved one.
 The U.S. Centers for Disease Control and Prevention has provided updated guidance for individuals and families working with funeral directors, community and religious leaders, and others to plan and hold funeral services during the COVID-19 pandemic.
 The guidance also includes recommendations for adapting funeral-related traditions to prevent the spread of COVID-19